Virimi Vakatawa: Playing style

 Vakatawa is very versatile, being comfortable at the centre and at the wing, even if he prefers to play as a centre.
 He was progressively moved at the outside centre by his former Racing 92 backs coach Laurent Labit, who then coached him in the France national team.
 Virimi Vakatawa is regarded as possessing high pace, power and intelligence.
-His offloads passes are also very praised and he is renowned for his acceleration, footwork, vision and creativity to find spaces and exploit gaps in defences.
+His offloads passes are also praised and he is renowned for his acceleration, footwork, vision and creativity to find spaces and exploit gaps in defences.

 Personal life

 Vakatawa obtained French nationality after learning French language and France national anthem La Marseillaise.

 His cousin is Fijian-born French international rugby union player Noa Nakaitaci.